infinitescroll/flock-grant-specs/LinkedIn-HOC.md

 # Pulling LinkedIn Data HOC Documentation

-The LinkedIN API will be required by the autark/profiles app and used to get user info from LinkedIN.
+The LinkedIn-HOC will be required by the autark/profiles app and used to get user info from LinkedIN.
 Must be used in tandem with the auth-server (coming soon)

 This will be a higher order component that passes the linkedIn access token to the callback passed to the HOC